Tufte-LaTeX/tufte-latex/README.md

-Hi,

-Welcome to the beginnings of Tufte LaTeX package to help you produce Tufte-style handouts, reports, and notes.
+Sadly the "official" tufte-latex repository seems unmaintained, isues and pull-requests are left untouched for years now.
+Contributing to the mainrepository seems of little use in 2022.
+This fork merged some of the open pull-requests, tries to modernize the package and maintains a CHAIR specific style in a branch.

 ## Quick Start